 2. Introduce templates.
 Think of a sustainable framework for your fragments.
 Essentially, the templates you create will serve as channel equivalents, e.g. a promo-email (consists of 5 fragments), an invitation to webinar (4 fragments), microsites (10 fragments) etc.

 3. Mix&match fragments within templates (by putting them into an interconnected environment).
-1-change or 1-time approval of fragment that spreads across the whole system – that is the logic behind the connected content that allows putting fragments together in endless varieties and combinations as well as reuse them.
+1-change or 1-time approval of fragment that spreads across the whole system – that is the logic behind the modular content that allows putting fragments together in endless varieties and combinations as well as reuse them.

 Dynamic doesn’t mean chaotic: all that mix&match happens with accordance to established business rules, strictly customized to your system.
 An example of such rule is: all key messages must be backed up by references, use key message1, not key message2 for this campaign etc, thereby following the internal logic that’s intrinsic to your organization.